- Monthly Theme: Erotic Thrillers

 Kristine: I am not.

-Sean: I mean remember that the big twist that shocked audiences in Psycho was that the killer was Norman, and not the mother.
+Sean: Remember that the big twist that shocked audiences in Psycho was that the killer was Norman, and not the mother.
 That the monster was the nice, nebbishy man… Can I also add that both films have a genderfuck at the center of their crimes: with Psycho it is the image of Norman dressed as his mother, and with Frenzy it is the dead, naked female bodies found with men’s neckties.
 So let me ask you this?
 Is Hitchcock’s social critique effective?
 Does the movie work as a critique of society?

 Kristine: Did we determine what exactly that critique was?
 Is it the callousness of modern, urban society?
 Or that monsters walk amongst us?
 The banality of evil, as you say?